-And yet, the exponential growth and proven importance of social assistance programmes require a clear and solid basis cemented in law; to allow harmonized, consistent and trusted delivery of services at scale.
+And yet, the exponential growth and proven importance of social assistance programmes require a clear and solid basis cemented in law to allow harmonized, consistent and trusted delivery of services at scale.
 Especially during the last two decades, social assistance schemes, including universal, conditional and unconditional non-contributory programmes have been introduced or expanded on a comprehensive scale in Africa, Asia and Latin America.
-Two examples embedded in Law, may be given:
+Three examples embedded in law include:

-- In Brazil, the 1988 Constitution of Brazil recognises the right to social protection, and Law 10.836/2004 stipulates the right to a basic income in order to obtain food, education and health care.
+Brazil: The 1988 Constitution of Brazil recognises the right to social protection, and Law 10.836/2004 stipulates the right to a basic income in order to obtain food, education and health care.
 The Bolsa Familia scheme was launched in 2003 with the objectives of reducing poverty and inequality by providing a minimum level of income for extremely poor families.

-As one of the largest non-contributory social transfer schemes in the world, it covered 50 million people in 2015.4 - In South Africa, the Social Assistance Act (Act 13 2004), charges the national government with responsibility for social security grants.
-The social assistance grant system, targeting certain categories of poor people in need of income support, has grown rapidly since the middle of the 1990s, currently covering about 17 million beneficiaries (i.e. about one-third of the South African population).
+As one of the largest non-contributory social transfer schemes in the world, it covered 50 million people in 2015.4

+- South Africa: The Social Assistance Act (Act 13 2004) charges the national government with the responsibility of social security grants.
+The social assistance grant system, targeting certain categories of poor people in need of income support, has grown rapidly since the middle of the 1990s, currently covering about 17 million recipients (i.e. about one-third of the South African population). - Nepal: The Social Security Act 2075 (approved in 2018) incorporates gender and social inclusion issues through the targeting of specific categorical groups, including single and elderly women, and people with disability.